 At the country station in the chilly morning.
 There is blue air on the trees on the mountains.
 Behind the rise above the station, invisible, a drunk is lowing.
 I can’t see him.
 The rise is absolutely locked with vines and low shade plants.

 I don’t speak the language.
 In the train along the way, over the windows of farmland and blade-white water parting the farmland like hair, I watch the language center of my brain lose its reason.
 Green 8-bit phosphor rolls out words from every language I have ever heard.
 BITTE, it sends.
 No, I say.
 There is a pause and my brain keys back, and more slowly, green by green, B I T T E.

 In the city I use my three words thick and arbitrarily.
 My French, my only language approaching something like the incarnation of my English, mostly hides from me.
-It pulls itself into a wall jam and jerks its shoulder away when I grab for it.
+It pulls itself into a nook in the wall between plaster and a grandfather clock and it jerks its shoulder away when I grab for it.